RimeCoOfficial/RimeCoOfficial.github.io/_pages/customize/icon.md

 {% assign show_delete_button = 1 %}
 {% endif %}

-{% assign text = 'This works like a user icon and appears in previews of your publication content throughout Medium.
+{% assign text = 'This works like a user icon and appears in previews of your publication content throughout Rime.
 It is square and should be at least 60 × 60px in size.' %}

 {% if src %}
 <img src="{{ src }}" style="{{ style }} padding-bottom: 20px; padding-top: 5px;" />